OutSystems Low-Code Platform Makes App Development Easy

 In this blog post, I’ll show you how you can implement HTTP status codes when exposing a web service in OutSystems low-code platform.
 If you want to learn more about the consumer perspective, I invite you to take a look at my previous article.
 Let’s get started!

 Starting from the Basics: Concepts

-If this is your first rodeo, Google/apigee have a great blog post for some conceptual background: RESTful API Design: What About Errors?
+If this is your first rodeo, Apigee (Google Cloud's API Management Platform) has a great blog post for some conceptual background: RESTful API Design: What About Errors?
 In fact, we will use that blog post as a guide for this exercise.

 Apigee also has several interesting e-books dedicated to API building.
 One of my personal favorites is Brian Mulloy’s eBook Web API Design - Crafting Interfaces that Developers Love.

 As Brian points out, the API that you are designing is a black box for developers, and most prefer a trial and error approach.
 For these two reasons, it’s very important to communicate errors clearly and richly.